benitomartin/rag-aws-qdrant/README.md

     --memory-size 1024
    ```

-7. Create an API Endpoint as pero medium article description
+7. Create an API Endpoint as per medium article description

 8. Run the streamlit app:
    ```bash